 There is an enormous opportunity to transform the lives of 1.3 billion people who currently have no access to electricity and the 2.6 million people who lack modern cooking facilities.
-The potential for off-grid and minigrid solutions alongside falling costs, new business models and technological developments means that long standing problems are increasingly solvable.
+The potential for off-grid and mini-grid solutions alongside falling costs, new business models and technological developments means that long standing problems are increasingly soluble.
 But there is a need to ensure that future supply will keep pace with growing demand and that the pace of change is accelerated.

-Energy efficiency improvements have a major role to play; already they have cut the effective demand for energy in developed countries by 40% over the last four decades.
+Energy efficiency improvements have cut the effective demand for energy in developed countries by 40% over the last 4 decades.
 No other measure has contributed so much.
 There is huge potential for energy efficiency to deliver benefits in developing countries.
-For example India's energy requirements in 2030 varies by up to 40% between energy efficiency scenarios.
+India's energy requirements in 2030 varies by up to 40% between energy efficiency scenarios.
 National roadmaps can help to identify and capture energy demand management measures.